Ktor 3.1.1 Help

 Step 2: Install and configure a session

 After creating a data class, you need to install and configure the Sessions plugin.
-A code snippet below shows how to install and configure a cookie session with the specified cookie path and expiration time.
+The example below installs and configures a cookie session with a specified cookie path and expiration time.

 cookie<UserSession>("user_session") { cookie.path = "/" cookie.maxAgeInSeconds = 60 } }